ChrisYoxall/google.cloud.play/README.md

 ## Using Google Cloud SDK Image

 Instead of installing the Google Cloud Tools on local machine can use the image from https://hub.docker.com/r/google/cloud-sdk/ and mount this repo into the container.
-Can then edit the files with tool of your choice and run from the container.
+Can then edit the files with tool of your choice from outside the container and run the code from inside the container.

 Check versions: